 At the end of the day, I help you buy and sell shelter.
 There will always be a demand for a roof over your head.
 Keller Williams preaches the 6 D’s when it comes to steady homebuying and selling, death, divorce, dividends, deployment, dependents, and downsizing.
 Whether you’re a home buyer who needs more space for a growing family or a seller looking for the right partner in the emotional turmoil of an estate sale – I am here to help you and rest assured, there will always be a buyer or seller on the other side.

 4. If Prices Decline, Homeowners are Still Winning

-6. Your Choice for Realtors Will be More Slim
+6. Your Choice for Real Estate Agents Will be More Slim

-Data shows that over the past 5 years alone, 300,000 realtors have been added to your options as a trusted partner to buy or sell your home.
+Data shows that over the past 5 years alone, 300,000 Real Estate Agent have been added to your options as a trusted partner to buy or sell your home.
 1/3 of those joined in 2021.
-A SHIFTing market weeds out the good, experienced and creative advocates from those that aren’t performing as much.
-Whether you’re choosing an agent based on skills, performance and numbers or leaning more toward the one you know is going to care the most – I hope to be the choice in either of the categories.
+A shifting market weeds out the good, experienced, and creative advocates from those that aren’t performing as much.
+Whether you’re choosing an agent based on skills, performance, and numbers or leaning more toward the one you know is going to care the most – I hope to be the choice in either of the categories.